KryptedGaming/krypted/docs/developer_guide/installation.md

 1. Install VSCode from [this link](https://code.visualstudio.com/)
 2. Get the `Python` extension for VSCode
 3. Get the `py-coverage-view` extension for VSCode (for code coverage when running `./launcher test`)

+## Recommended: Juniper Notebooks
+By default, the developer requirements installs shell plus and notebook.

+1. Enable `django-extensions` in your `INSTALLED_APPS`
+2. Start notebook with `python3 manage.py shell_plus --notebook`
+3. Create a notebook, start developing

+By utilizing this tool, you'll be able to refresh your code changes and re-run previous code.
+It's a lifesaver for Python development, especially when debugging ESI and Django modules.